multitudes/oldmultitudes.github.io/_posts/2019-04-09-Integrating Apps and Content with AR Quick Look.markdown

 ## Quick Look

 What's Quick Look?
 Quick Look is all about previewing documents, and more precisely, Quick Look is an iOS framework that provides multiple core features.

-It allows you to preview documents of several commonly used file formats, to provide custom previews for files of your very own file format, and to provide thumbnails to the system for files of your own custom file format.
+It allows to preview documents of several commonly used file formats, and even to provide custom previews and thumbnails for files of your the developer's own file format.

-Quick Look comes with a sophisticated security model that keeps your application safe.
+And Quick Look comes with a sophisticated security model that keeps the application safe.

+For each of the file types Quick Look provides the best possible preview on the mobile devices.
+For example, when previewing images we are able to zoom into the images conveniently.
+We are also able to close Quick Look with a swipe down gesture.

 Let's take a look at the supported file types.
-Media files such as images, audio files and videos, documents such as PDFs and office files, but also zip archives.
+- Media files such as images, audio files and videos, documents such as PDFs and office files, but also zip archives.
-For each of the file types shown before we made sure that Quick Look provides the best possible preview on your mobile devices.
-For example, when previewing images you're able to zoom into the images conveniently.
-You're also able to close Quick Look with a swipe down gesture.
-In PDF documents you get a sidebar with thumbnails for easier navigation.
+- in PDF documents we get a sidebar with thumbnails for easier navigation.
-In spreadsheets you can switch through the individual pages of the document.
+- In spreadsheets we can switch through the individual pages of the document.
-And in media files we show a scrubber that allows you to go back and forth and so on.
+- And in media files we have a scrubber that allows to go forward and rewind.
-Quick Look about previewing documents like Keynotes, PDFs, images, and now 3D model files like usdz.
+- And usdz.

-You can integrate AR Quick Look in two different mediums, in an application or in websites in Safari.
+We can integrate AR Quick Look in two different mediums, in an application or in websites in Safari.

-### Quick Look API
+##### Quick Look in Applications

 Let's get started with applications and how the Quick Look API is used to provide an AR experience.
-Security is handled for you where the contents of the usdz file is safely read to present a preview for you.

-##### Quick Look in your application

-Lets see the code.

 We have a **ViewController** with a grid of thumbnails for various 3D models.
 When someone taps on one of these thumbnails, I want to show a Quick Look preview of the model for that thumbnail.